Constitutional Court Procedure Act

 (Principle of Immediacy)

-In an oral argument session there must be at least two-thirds of the total number of incumbent Justice present.
-Justices not present in the oral argument session may not participate in the deliberation on and the making of decision.
+In an oral argument session there must be at least two-thirds of the total number of the incumbent Justices present.
+Justices not present in the oral argument session may not participate in the deliberation on and the making of a decision.

 The Constitutional Court must pronounce its decision within three months after the closing of oral argument.
 The time limit for pronouncement may be extended by two months when necessary.